There is a class war going on in today's America.

 Of the 44 million folks uninsured, more than 50 percent of whom work 40 hours or more a week trying to stay afloat, at least 20 million are children.

-They can't all be lazy criminals.
-People who don't wish to work.
+They can't all be lazy criminals or people who don't wish to work.

 They are the victims of governmental policies calculated to ensure that some vain young woman can spend almost $30,000 to improve already-healthy teeth or, worse, shoot poison into her face to soften God's marks of time, while denying children basic medical care.
 In an allegedly Christian "free" country.